"In the beginning God created the heavens and the earth" (Genesis 1:1)

 However, Israel failed to believe, so this command to preach to both Jew and Gentile could not be implemented until Acts 10 when God specifically commanded Peter to open the door of the early kingdom church to Gentiles [non-Jews].
 Until Acts 10 the door of the kingdom was open only to members of the Jewish race.
 The Lord's command in Matthew 28:20 "Teaching them to observe all things whatsoever I have commanded you" was still in force, and that meant there were no Gentiles in Christ's church at Pentecost.
 The 'body of Christ' composed of spiritually equal Jews and Gentiles simply did not exist at that time.

 At Acts 10, (several years after Pentecost), Gentiles were finally invited to share Israel's prophesied kingdom blessings, and to act as an irritant to provoke Israel to Jealousy.
 Nevertheless, during this period from Acts 10 to the end of Acts the Jew continued to be first and foremost in God's plan.

 of the book of Acts, a very devastating climax occurred which placed

 Why the changes in instructions?
 Simply stated; like Jonah of old, Israel was not ready to be God's missionary nation to preach good news to the pagan nations (gentiles) of the world.
 (Israel will become ready to obey God in a future day).
 But for now, God, sovereignly, chose to shut up Israel, and dispense other features of truth that had been kept secret in times past.
 This is dispensational truth.
 If the disciples had attempted to "make disciples of ALL the nations" at the particular time when the Lord was telling them, "Go not into the way of the Gentiles," they would not have been "rightly dividing" the word of truth.
-The result would have been confusion as to God's program.
+The result would have been the confusion that exists today in many sectarian belief systems.

 On this web site we